-Dredging will begin in Q3 2025 and complete by late 2027.
-The $558 million project includes deepening the entrance channel, inner harbor, and turning basin.
-Environmental mitigation adds $35 million for ecosystem restoration.
+Dredging starts Q3 2025 and wraps up late 2027.
+The $558 million project covers the entrance channel, inner harbor, and turning basin.
+Add $35 million for ecosystem restoration — the environmental mitigation that made approval possible.

 Competition Factor